Aiikon/IseAddons/README.md

 ## Caret/Selection Value Hotkeys

 Option 1: Put your caret (the blinking cursor) on a line or a variable name.
 Press the F2 key.
 If on a variable name, the addon will retrieve the value of the variable and send it to Out-GridView.
-If not on a variable name, the addon will execute the entire line, working backwards in the file until it finds what it thinks in the beginning of the current pipeline.
+If not on a variable name, the addon will execute the entire line, working backwards in the file until it finds what it thinks in the beginning of the current pipeline, and send the results to Out-GridView.

 Option 2: Highlight some text.
 Press the F2 key.
 The addon will execute the highlighted text as a scriptblock and send the result to Out-GridView.